 If your child is avoiding answering questions or saying certain sounds in fear of corrective feedback, you are doing too much!
 You don’t want your child avoiding communication for a million reasons!
 Communication is how we have fun, express ideas, learn, and grow.
-If your child is avoiding words or sounds, then they aren’t getting any practice and it is hindering their development!
+If your child is avoiding words or sounds, then they aren’t getting ANY practice.

 If this is your child, look at how you are doing speech therapy home practice.

-If you answered no to any of those questions, your home program needs tweaking!
-Speech therapy therapy can be effective as well as fun and positive.
+If you answered "no" to any of these questions, your home program needs tweaking!

 If your child gets mad or frustrated when you do home practice, that is not good!
 Practice should be fun and rewarding.
 If your child is mad, then you are doing too much.